 PHANTOMS TEAM NEWS

-Corey McEwen will miss another weekend for the Phantoms due to a shoulder injury.
+Corey McEwen will miss another weekend for the Phantoms due to injury.
 Conor Pollard will miss Saturday’s game, but could be in line for a return to the Phantoms line up on Sunday night.

 Joe Gretton and Kieran Raynor will both be part of the Phantoms roster this weekend.
 With Phantoms 2 again not in action, Gretton and Raynor will travel to Basingstoke on Saturday, and ice once again at home on Sunday.
 The pair earned rave reviews for their performances against the Bison last week, which saw them both drop the gloves near the end of the game.